failsafe-go/failsafe-go.dev/rate-limiter.md

 ## How It Works

-When the number of executions through the rate limiter exceeds the configured max per time period, further executions will either fail with `ErrRateLimitExceeded` or will wait until permitted.
+When the number of executions through the rate limiter exceeds the configured max per time period, further executions will either fail with `ErrExceeded` or will wait until permitted.

 ## Smooth Rate Limiter